 - Install smoke detectors and test them monthly.
 Change the batteries as you adjust your clocks to fall back or spring forward an hour, too.

 In addition, the Nassau County Firefighters Museum and Education Center further recommends installing carbon monoxide detectors “to detect production of potentially lethal carbon monoxide by gas fireplaces, gas stoves, barbecues [and] gas furnaces,” and checking them regularly to ensure proper function.
+The CDC also recommends keeping a multi-purpose, dry-chemical fire extinguisher on hand, while the American Red Cross advises homeowners to set up and regularly practice fire drills in their homes.

 These tips should keep homeowners stay safe and warm this winter.
-Contact Tragar Home Services today to learn more about your home heating equipment and your home heating options this winter.
+Contact Tragar Oil today to learn more about your home heating equipment and your home heating options this winter.
 Our home heating pros can also help you learn more about our oil and gas service programs and make sure you’ve scheduled an annual inspection and cleaning for your heating systems.
 Don’t forget to ask about our free, no-obligation quote!